dhuto/BerlinClockConverter/README.md

-# C++ Hello World Project
+# C++ Berlin Clock Project

-This project is a simple C++ application that outputs "Hello, World!" to the console.
+This project is a simple C++ application that outputs "Berlin Clock" to the console.

 ## Project Structure